PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 selection and state-scope contracts, transactional owners, underlying pruning, schemas, direct arguments, and call order remain unchanged; the counters do not steer later cleanup.

+`run_singleton_consecutive_reshape()` returns a fixed three-dictionary tuple from singleton-channel transpose, duplicate-fanout, and consecutive-reshape cleanup.
+Its three child invocations share one `ModelIRPassStateScope`; the fallback route intentionally uses no LayoutState while retaining the lowerer's diagnostics.

+The lowerer has two assigned main routes and one raw fallback route.
+The shared-late tuple participates in reconciliation decisions, whereas the earlier very-late tuple remains observational.
+Strict characterization selects `_fallback_singleton_consecutive_reshape_results` only for the guarded `fallback_ir` route.
+It freezes the tuple schema, pass order, shared-scope and duplicate-fanout flags, exact fallback guard, arguments and repair/reconcile neighbors, sole fallback occurrence, and an unconsumed observation-only policy.